forestgrape/coronavirus/index.md

     * increased nausea or vomiting seem to be no indication for a severe disease outcome [Zhong](#zhong)(despite these indicating higher viral loads in the stomach, so viruses are just better cleared to the alimentary).
 However vomiting a slight indication for ADRS in influenza [Yuen](#yuen).

-### Treatment Goals to Decrease Viral Load [in work]
+### Treatment Methods to Decrease Viral Load [in work]

 Prevent the accumulation of viral loaded and dry mucus early on.
-By:
+The increased mucus clearance should both increase the well-being as well as the overall prognosis.
+Though if there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangreous__ increased distribution and therefore an additional irritation.

 * increase the mucus flow and clearance -> increase humidity
     - see [treatment methods](#treatment-methods) below